-At its core, milk punch combines a spirit with citrus, tea and milk, and after the milk curdles, the mixture is then strained to make clarified milk punch.
-The result is a silky, crystal-clear drink—Rockey’s bottled liqueur version removes all the legwork from the mix, and the cocktail possibilities are seemingly endless.
-This one, for example, combines Rockey’s with rum, pineapple and fresh lime juice for a refreshing swizzle likely to convert any skeptic.
+At its core, milk punch combines a spirit with citrus, tea and milk.
+After the milk curdles, the mixture is then strained to make clarified milk punch.
+The result is a silky, crystal-clear drink.
+Rockey’s bottled liqueur version removes all the legwork, and the possibilities for cocktail-making using it are seemingly endless.
+This recipe, for example, combines Rockey’s base with rum, pineapple and fresh lime juice for a refreshing swizzle likely to convert any skeptic.

 “The versatility of clarified milk punch is unmatched,” says wine and spirits writer and expert Shanika Hillocks.
 “In my opinion, Rockey’s is a sophisticated nod to BYOB because any spirit can be incorporated and all palates can enjoy it.”
 Depending on the cocktail’s variables, Hillocks notes that one can easily coax out a range of different flavors from the liqueur, from floral and fruity to tart citrus and soft nuttiness.

-What’s great about the Rockey’s & Rum Swizzle (aside from the obvious) is that it’s built directly inside the glass—an easy and straightforward style that minimizes the amount of dishes left to clean afterward.
+What’s additionally great about the Rockey’s & Rum Swizzle is that it’s built directly inside the glass—minimizing the amount of dishware to clean.
 According to Hillocks, the swizzle is quintessentially West Indian and is a testament to the Caribbean approach to life. “[It’s about] using what's around us and in our backyards and leveling up.
 It’s sustainability and local sourcing before it was a thing,” she adds.